segunak/SegunAkinyemi.com/docs/_posts/2024-12-12-stem-workshop-how-to-train-your-ai.md

 - The [facilitation resources](#facilitation-resources).
 - Pen and paper for all participants.
-- Laptops with internet access if doing the AI training portion (one per person or group of 3–4 people works best).
-- A Microsoft account logged in on the laptops to access the [Visual Studio Code for Education](https://vscodeedu.com) project found [here](https://vscodeedu.com/Q4eHFHOieGscZpldANxN).
+- **For Coding Activity Version:** Laptops with internet access (one per person or group of 3-4 people works best) and a Microsoft account logged in on the laptops to access the [Visual Studio Code for Education](https://vscodeedu.com) project found [here](https://vscodeedu.com/Q4eHFHOieGscZpldANxN).

 ## Workshop Structure